 One Parent Families Scotland (OPFS) has 10 Trustees who bring a range of experience and expertise.

 As Chair of OPFS, I feel very privileged to work with our families, Satwat, the OPFS team, our Board and partners.
-Professionally I bring experience in equality, education and systems thinking, all the while, my personal experience as a lone-parent is one lived in technicolour!
-My children are teenagers now and I am in a position to give my commitment to support this unique organisation and its purpose, that I care very much for.
+Professionally I bring experience in equality, education, safeguarding and systems thinking, all the while, my personal experience as a lone-parent to teenagers is one lived in technicolour!
+The UN Convention on the Rights of the Child (UNCRC) is the internationally mandated children’s rights framework that informs our strategies and programmes.
+This is central to my core values and deep personal commitment to our mission at OPFS to support families and to advance the fundamental rights of children and young people through our policy, partnerships and practice.

 Keir is delighted to be appointed Vice Chair of OPFS and as a solicitor brings her transferable legal skills to the boardroom table.
 When a single parent herself many years ago, Keir would have loved to access the services OPFS offer today and looks forward to supporting them in their important work.